-The shmem_team_split_strided routine is a collective routine.
+The shmem\team\split\strided routine is a collective routine.
 It creates a new OpenSHMEM team from an existing parent team, where the PE subset of the resulting team is defined by the triplet of arguments (start, stride, size).
 A valid triplet is one such that:

-$$start + stride \cdot i \in \mathbb{Z}{N-1} \ \forall \ i \in \mathbb{Z}{size-1}$$ where \mathbb{Z} is the set of natural numbers (0, 1, ...), N is the number of PEs in the parent team, size is a positive number indicating the number of PEs in the new team, and stride is an integer.
+$$start + stride \cdot i \in \mathbb{Z}{N-1} \ \forall \ i \in \mathbb{Z}{size-1}$$ where $\mathbb{Z}$ is the set of natural numbers (0, 1, ...), N is the number of PEs in the parent team, size is a positive number indicating the number of PEs in the new team, and stride is an integer.
 The index i specifies the number of the given PE in the new team.
 When stride is greater than zero, PEs in the new team remain in the same relative order as in the parent team.
 When stride is less than zero, PEs in the new team are in reverse relative order with respect to the parent team.
-If a stride value equal to 0 is passed to shmem_team_split_strided, then the size argument passed must be 1, or the behavior is undefined.
-If the triplet provided to shmem_team_split_strided implies a wrap-around sequence, the input is considered invalid and the behavior is undefined.
+If a stride value equal to 0 is passed to shmem\team\split\strided, then the size argument passed must be 1, or the behavior is undefined.
+If the triplet provided to shmem\team\split\strided implies a wrap-around sequence, the input is considered invalid and the behavior is undefined.
 In other words, when stride is nonzero, a newly created team must only include PEs whose subsequent parent PE values are either all increasing (for positive stride) or all decreasing (for negative stride).
 That is, wrap-around with respect to the parent team's PE values is not permitted.
-For example, the list of PEs in the parent team should not start at a high number and then continue to include PEs in the lower end of the parent team's PE range.
+For example, given a parent team with a size of 8 PEs, a call to shmem\team\split\strided with the following arguments would be invalid: start equal to 3, stride equal to 3, and size equal to 3.